lazesergiu04/Project_DA_Java_EN_Testing/README.md

 * All work on this project is delivered using TDD and respects the Testing Pyramid.

+Note from last maintainer:
+*PLEASE READ THE [OUTSTANDING-ISSUES.md](./OUTSTANDING-ISSUES.md) TO RESOLVE ISSUES WHICH CURRENTLY BREAK THE BUILD*

 # Handover Notes

 1. Lee the previous developer did not have a chance to clean up the codebase.